 This is a National Park of great importance for the country.
 In 1983 it was added to the UNESCO World Heritage Sites.
 The territory that the park covers has been expanded a few times to ensure that the rich ecosystems, natural landscapes and fauna and flora are all preserved.

 Please remember that any National Park is a treasure and we should not leave anything behind except happy memories.
 We can enjoy and admire the nature and its phenomena while still conserving it and leaving it unspoiled.

 And here we are – my top 6 hikes in Pirin National Park.

 The main and easiest trail starts from the southern part.
 The path starts from Vihren Hut located at 1950 meters altitude and takes approximately 3 hours to the top.
-You can get to the hut by car and leave it at the free parking just in front of the hut.
+You can there by car and leave it at the free parking just in front of the hut.
 The first half of the trail is not difficult at all as long as you keep a good steady pace.
 As this is a very rocky mountain, there are no forests on the way to the top.
 However, you will be able to enjoy spectacular views of the steep mountain ranges surrounding you.
 The last part to the top is the most challenging one as the trail disappears in between the rocks and everyone finds their way as they feel best.

 The views from the peak are even more impressive.
 Make sure that you spend a good few minutes in silence just admiring the beautiful scenery.
 In the distance, you will be able to see the other mountain summits of Pirin Mountain.